 Geographic Connection to Pennsylvania: Norristown, Montgomery County

-Jerry Spinelli was born in Norristown in 1941.
-After graduating from Gettysburg College in 1963, he earned his Masters of Arts degree at Johns Hopkins University.
-Spinelli spent nearly twenty years writing novels after graduating college, none of which were published.
+Jerry Spinelli was born in Norristown, Pennsylvania in 1941.
+After graduating from Gettysburg College in 1963, he earned his Masters of Arts from Johns Hopkins University.
+Spinelli spent nearly twenty years writing novels after graduating college.
 In 1977, he married Eileen Mesi Spinelli.
 In 1982, his first book, Space Station Seventh Grade, was published.
 In 1991, Spinelli won the Newbery Medal for Maniac Magee.
-At the time of this writing, he writes from the home he shares with his wife in Wayne, Pennsylvania.
+At the time of this writing, Spinelli writes from the home he shares with his wife in Phoenixville, Pennsylvania.
+Read more here.

 Jerry Spinelli was the first born of two sons born to Louis Spinelli and Lorna Mae Bigler Spinelli on February 1, 1941 in Norristown, Pennsylvania, on the outskirts of Philadelphia.
 Spinelli's childhood in Norristown—full of sports, races, bicycles, yo-yos, girls, and comics—would provide the whimsical backdrop to and the inspiration for his poignant and celebrated children's books.